section-engineering-education/engineering-education/articles/getting-started-with-dialogs-in-android-kotlin/index.md

 published: true
 url: /engineering-education/getting-started-with-dialogs-in-android-kotlin/
 title: Getting Started with Dialogs in Android Kotlin
-description: This tutorial takes the reader through creating and implementing dialogs in android.
+description: This tutorial takes the reader through creating and implementing dialogs in Android.
 A dialog is usually a small window that pops out on a devices screen.
 author: eric-gacoki
-date: 2021-02-05T00:00:00-15:00
+date: 2021-02-14T00:00:00-14:00
 topics: []
 excerpt_separator: <!--more-->
 images: